 Wormit Bay to Newburgh

-We have split this part of the Fife Coastal Path into sections as the landscape and path quality are very different in each.
-Allow 3 – 5 hours.
+We have split this section of the path into sections as the landscape and path quality are very different in each.
+Allow 3 – 5 hours to complete this section of the path.

 Wormit Bay to Balmerino